robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 Right now, we have something similar already: the C++-only TurboModules, which are kind of tightly coupled with the rest of the React Native and the distinction can be a bit confusing for newcomers.

-Such blocks would have access to Event Loop and JS engine, so new globals can be added in as-needed basis.
+Such building blocks would have access to Event Loop and JS engine, so new globals can be added in as-needed basis.

 Taking WebAPIs as an example, having their implementations split across multiple different TurboModules,